kpakala04/llm-gpu-memory-profiling/README.md

 Run the `server.sh` file to start the server.
 After the server is running, run the `client.sh` file to start benchmarking.

 ## Using SGLang
-Follow the instructions in the [sglang branch README](https://github.coecis.cornell.edu/rgl78/cs5470final/blob/sglang/sglang_tests/README.md) to setup SGLang.
+This project assumes SGLang is installed.
+See the [SGLang documentation](https://sgl-project.github.io/) for installation instructions.
 Then using the templates in `sglang_server_cfs.sh` and `sglang_client.sh`, run the server and client scripts to start the benchmark on the desired model with the ShareGPT dataset.
 ```bash
 git checkout sglang
 cd sglang_tests